Lesson 9: The Eighth Day: Hope for All Who Have Ever Lived

 at salvation.
 But how?

-What Does the Last Great Day Mean in God's Plan of Salvation?
+What Does the Eighth Day Mean in God's Plan of Salvation?

 We saw in the last lesson that the Feast of Tabernacles pictures